apptainer/singularity-userdocs/encryption.rst

 PEM File Encryption
 ===================

-Singularity currently supports RSA encryption using public/private key-pair.
+Singularity currently supports RSA encryption using a public/private key-pair.
 Keys are supplied in PEM format.
+The public key is used to encrypt containers that can be decrypted on a host that has access to the secret private key.

 You can create a pair of RSA keys suitable for encrypting your container with the ``ssh-keygen`` command, and then create a PEM file with a few specific flags